-Logging from Workers · Cloudflare Workers docs
+Logging from Workers

 With your Workers application deployed, you may want to inspect incoming traffic.
 This may be useful in situations where a user is running into production issues that they cannot easily reproduce.
 In these instances,

-wrangler tail allows developers to “tail” their Workers application’s logs, giving real-time insight into their application's incoming requests.
+wrangler tail allows developers to livestream their Workers application’s logs, giving real-time insight into their application’s incoming requests.

 To get started, run